School Leaders As Gardeners

 In a sense this could be described as soft leadership because it isn’t all guns blazing – very few teachers respond well to that.

-The gardener metaphor for leadersip is useful to describe agile and thoughtful leadership.
+The gardener metaphor for leadership is useful to describe agile and thoughtful leadership.
 Consistent care and attention are vital in a school environment.

 I think Moyra Mackie (2018) says it best when she says that leaders need to make sure they provide appropriate amounts of space, water, light and warmth.
 She says gardeners focus on: